NervanaSystems/ngraph/doc/sphinx/source/frameworks/paddle_integ.rst

          - paddle/fluid/operators/ngraph/ngraph_engine.h
          - paddle/fluid/operators/ngraph/ngraph_engine.cc

-3. **nGraph bridge**: converts PaddlePaddle operators to nGraph operators nGraph bridge converts the supported PaddlePaddle operators to nGraph operators to reconstruct the subgraph with nGraph's intermediate representation.
+3. **nGraph bridge**: converts PaddlePaddle operators to nGraph operators.

+      nGraph bridge converts the supported PaddlePaddle operators to nGraph operators to reconstruct the subgraph with nGraph's intermediate representation.
 The convertable operators are located in the ngraph/ops directory, and each operator has its own files for easy management.
 For the conversion of operators, there is a common unified interface to facilitate code development and operator transformation.
 The relevant interfaces are

       - GetInputNode: Obtains input node for the conversion operator.
 The node has unordered graph management.